storj/storj/docs/design/storagenode-graceful-exit.md

 ## Open Questions

 - What happens if we are doing a repair and a graceful exit on the same segment?
+- What happens if a piece is deleted when the piece is in the process of being transferred from the exiting node to other node in the network?